Breeds Category Icon Breeds

 This breed is an energetic ball of fun.
 He needs at least 60 minutes of exercise every day, come rain or shine.
 Whatever you like to do, he will like it too, making him a great exercise partner.
 Because he is very intelligent and lively, he will appreciate it if you can mix up his exercise sessions, including visits to the local doggy park, if it is permitted.

-He also needs plenty of stimulation throughout the day, be that solo play with indestructible toys, interactive games with his family, or training sessions with his master.
+He also needs plenty of stimulation throughout the day, be it solo play with indestructible toys, interactive games with his family, or training sessions with his master.
 Without an outlet, he can become problematic and destructive.
 So, please don’t take him on unless you can commit to his exercise needs.

 Health

-Healthy White Pitbull on Couch
+Healthy White Pitbull on couch.

 These pups are generally very healthy dogs.

 His health is a significant factor in why you should work with a reputable breeder.
 A reputable breeder would never sell an albino dog as a real white Pitbull, whereas puppy mills will.
-Albino Pitbulls are at higher risk of many additional health concerns, such as skin conditions, eye conditions, deafness, cancer, and more.
+Albino Pitbulls are at higher risk of many additional health concerns, such as eye conditions, deafness, skin cancer, and more.

 Nutrition